Faffiolone/SentimentAnalysis/README.md

 3.  **CI/CD Pipeline (GitHub Actions):**
     * **Trigger:** Pushes to the `main` branch.
+    * **Continuous Training:** Checks the `data/` directory for new labeled datasets.
+If found, initiates a training simulation to demonstrate the retraining lifecycle.
     * **Test:** Executes `pytest` suite to verify API endpoints (`/health`, `/analyze`) and model loading.
     * **Build:** Verifies Docker image creation.
     * **Deploy:** Automatically pushes the validated code to Hugging Face Spaces.